mpv-player/mpv/DOCS/man/options.rst

 ``--audio-files=<files>``
     Play audio from an external file while viewing a video.

-    This is a list option.
+    This is a path list option.
 See `List Options`_ for details.

 ``--audio-file=<file>``
     CLI/config file only alias for ``--audio-files-append``.
 Each use of this